 Perhaps the most important remaining show of the Forties (though admittedly not the most successful or popular) was Kurt Weill’s Lost in the Stars.
 This show’s great achievement was being the first “Concept Musical” in the modern sense to be an unqualified artistic success.
 The two earlier examples of the form, the aforementioned Allegro and Weill’s own Love Life were deeply flawed, but this show, while too esoteric to have ever been a smash hit, is damned near flawless as a composition.

 The reason becomes obvious when you examine the show stylistically.
 Allegro and Love Life, generally speaking, fell short of their goals because of the parts of them that were beholden to traditional Musical Theater…the humor, the conventional storytelling, the tired character archetypes.
 This show, on the other hand, bears no resemblance to any other musical of its time beyond the fact that it is a stage drama with songs.
-There is no comedy, no dancing, and no attempt at sex appeal: the closest the show ever comes is the sleazy nightclub number “Who’ll Buy (my juicy rutabegas)”, but it is written to come across as more disturbing than funny or sexy.
+There is no comedy, no dancing, and no attempt at sex appeal: the closest the show ever comes is the sleazy nightclub number “Who’ll Buy (my juicy rutabagas)”, but it is written to come across as more disturbing than funny or sexy, much like “Lovely Ladies” in Les Miserables decades later.

 Even the distribution of the songs is highly unusual for a musical.
 The central character of Stephen Kumalo has four major songs, of which two (the poetic “Thousands of Miles” and the warmly inviting “The Little Gray House”) are gentle and loving ballads and the other two (the cosmically despairing title-song and the Carousel-esque freeform soliloquy “Oh, Tixo, Tixo, Help Me”) are anguished cries of confusion and desperation.